MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-usbkd-usbhcdlist.md

 ---
 title: usbkd.usbhcdlist
-description: The usbkd.usbhcdlist command displays information about all USB host controllers that are represented by the USB port driver (Usbport.sys).
-For information about the USB port driver and the associated miniport drivers, see USB Driver Stack Architecture. ms.assetid: 877A6361-0DB9-4089-AF85-BABFBED8C440
+description: The usbkd.usbhcdlist command displays information about all USB host controllers that are represented by the USB port driver (Usbport.sys). ms.assetid: 877A6361-0DB9-4089-AF85-BABFBED8C440
 keywords: ["usbkd.usbhcdlist Windows Debugging"]
 topic_type: